UselessGuru/UG-Miner/README.md

 <sup>(a)</sup> Pool does not support auto-exchange for some currencies.
 You need to configure a wallet address for each currency you want to mine.

-<sup>(b)</sup> Pool does not support auto-exchange to other currencies.
+<sup>(b)</sup> Pool does not support auto-exchange.
 You need to configure a wallet address for each currency you want to mine.

 UG-Miner shows stats for all supported pools.
 Press key 'e' in the console window to show/hide earnings.